Regensburg: Universities and academia

 Regensburg is known for its higher education institutions, the largest being the University of Regensburg.
-Founded in 1962, it is one of Germany's newest universities and ranked among the Top 400 universities worldwide.
-Among the prominent intellectuals associated with the university are Pope Benedict XVI, Udo Steiner and Wolfgang Wiegard.
-The campus is situated in a single location together with the Regensburg University of Applied Sciences.
+Founded in 1962, it is one of Germany's newest universities and ranks among the Top 400 worldwide.
+Among the prominent intellectuals associated with the university are Pope Benedict XVI, Udo Steiner, and Wolfgang Wiegard.
+The campus is located in a single location alongside Regensburg University of Applied Sciences.

-Since 1874 there has been a College of Catholic Music in the city, the Hochschule für Katholische Kirchenmusik und Musikpädagogik Regensburg.
+Since 1874, there has been a College of Catholic Music in the city, the Hochschule für Katholische Kirchenmusik und Musikpädagogik Regensburg.

 Research

 In addition to the research centres and institutes of the universities, there are several research institutions situated in the city of Regensburg.
-Among them are the Leibniz-Institute for East and Southeast European Studies (IOS), the Regensburg Centre for Interventional Immunology (RCI), the Fraunhofer Institute for Toxicology and Experimental Medicine (ITEM) and the BioPark, the Bavarian biotech cluster.
+Among them are the Leibniz-Institute for East and Southeast European Studies (IOS), the Regensburg Centre for Interventional Immunology (RCI), the Fraunhofer Institute for Toxicology and Experimental Medicine (ITEM), and the BioPark, the Bavarian biotech cluster.

 Schools

 There are eighteen elementary schools in Regensburg.
 The city also has several secondary education institutions, both public and private, representing all levels of the German school system.
 There are eight Gymnasien, five Realschulen, six Hauptschulen and four vocational schools (Berufsschulen).
 In addition, there are several folk high schools with different specialisations.

-The SIS Swiss International School provides international educational.
+The SIS Swiss International School provides international education.
 Founded in 2002, the Sportinternat Regensburg was Europe's first baseball boarding school.